R0h1th-1DD4E2/BMSCE_T02/docs/info.md

 - **Walking Pairs**: Adjacent LED pair should smoothly traverse the strip
 - **Expand/Contract**: LEDs should grow from center, then shrink back symmetrically
 - **Random Sparkle**: Should display unpredictable but continuous twinkling

-## Credits
-This project was developed under the guidance of **Prof. Dr. JayaGowri** at **BMS College of Engineering**.
-Special thanks to **IEEE EDS** for their support, and to **TinyTapeout** for providing an accessible platform for ASIC design and fabrication, making it possible for students and researchers to bring their digital designs to silicon.